RevealBi/Documentation/en/web/getting-started-server.md

-# Setting up the Reveal SDK Server
+# Setting up the Reveal SDK Server with ASP.NET

 ## Step 1 - Create a New ASP.NET Core Web API